 Temperature and Humidity

 Edelweiss plants are built to withstand the low temperature, high winds, and harsh climate of high altitudes.
 Wooly leaves help protect the plant from wind and rain.
 In fact, these flowers require cold temperatures to thrive and are grown in USDA hardiness zones 4 to 7.
-They do not handle hot, humid climates.
+They do not grow well in hot, humid climates.

 Because these plants are found in the poor, rocky soils of high altitudes, edelweiss rarely requires fertilizer and often does better without it.

 Propagation can be done through division.
 This is best to do every few years, as edelweiss has a short life span.
-Division will keep edelweiss flowers growing for years to come.
-To do this, you will need a small shovel, a sharp pair of garden snips, and gloves.
-Then follow these instructions:
+Division will keep edelweiss growing for years to come.
+To divide edelweiss, you will need a small shovel, a sharp pair of garden snips, and gloves: